florinpop17/app-ideas/Projects/Markdown-Table-Generator.md

 # Markdown Table Generator

+**App:** Markdown Table Generator - Convert a table into Markdown-formatted text<br>
+**Tier:** 2-Intermediate

-Create an application that will convert a regular table with data provided by the User (optionally) into a Makdown formated table.
+Create an application that will convert a regular table with data provided by the User (optionally) into a Markdown formated table.

 ## User Stories